 - (1) Reports may be made orally or in writing.

 - (2) Reports may be made anonymously.

 - (3) Reports should be made to one of:

-- (a) the reporter's manager;
+- (a) The Institute Director, Sydney Vietnam Institute;

-- (b) a Disclosure Officer; or
+- (b) any other Disclosure Officer; or

-- (c) Internal Audit.
+- (c) the University's Internal Audit team.

-Note: Reports to Internal Audit can be made to internal.audit@sydney.edu.au or (02) 8627 4991.
+Note: Reports to Internal Audit can be made to internal.audit@sydney.edu.au or +612 8627 4991.
 "Disclosure Officer" is defined in clause 6.

-- (4) A full list of Disclosure Officers is available at Report wrongdoing The University of Sydney - (5) Reports should include: - (a) a short description of the conduct that constitutes the alleged wrongdoing; - (b) where and when key events took place; - (c) names, roles and titles of people involved; and - (d) how each person is involved. - (6) A reporter does not have to prove what happened or to specify a particular category or type of wrongdoing. - (a) A reporter making a public interest disclosure does not have to specify that the conduct reported constitutes serious wrongdoing or to identify a particular category of serious wrongdoing.
+- (4) A full list of University Disclosure Officers is available at Report wrongdoing The University of Sydney - (5) Reports should include: - (a) a short description of the conduct that constitutes the alleged wrongdoing; - (b) where and when key events took place; - (c) names, roles and titles of people involved; and - (d) how each person is involved. - (6) A reporter does not have to prove what happened or to specify a particular category or type of wrongdoing. - (a) A reporter making a public interest disclosure does not have to specify that the conduct reported constitutes serious wrongdoing or to identify a particular category of serious wrongdoing.